andistro/app/wiki/en-US/README.md

 > The IP address may be `localhost`, which is recommended because if the Wi-Fi network is restarted, the IP address may change and consequently, `adb pair` will not work because it can't find the link.

 > [!NOTE]
-> When paired, a success message will appear in English.
+> When paired, a success message will appear in English

 8. Check the list of paired devices using the command `adb devices`.
 If the message `List of devices attached` appears and no other message listing paired devices, you should pair Termux to run `adb` commands.
 9. Run the command `adb connect` to reconnect Termux to adb via Wi-Fi
 ```shell
 adb connect <IP Address and port>
 ```
-### Disabling phantom process monitor via Termux
+#### Disabling phantom process monitor via Termux

 > [!CAUTION]
 > As mentioned, all `adb` commands on this page modify the system and may cause problems that can only be resolved by restoring to factory settings and may even be irreversible.
 Be careful; if you continue, it is at your own risk.